-The KCC Foundation hosts several events each year supporting our scholarship students and thanking our generous donors and members of the KCC community.
+The KCC Foundation hosts and/or supports KCC with several events each year supporting our scholarship students and thanking our generous donors and members of the KCC community.
 Check back often for upcoming event dates and times or contact us for more information.

 Bruin Scholarship Open

 When: Sept.
 10, 2021

 Where: Binder Park Golf Course, Battle Creek